Gil-ADDA/MedConnect/README.md

 This project is licensed under the MIT License.

 # References: GAO, LUCY, GIL, ADD ANY REFERENCES
-A list of any sources or references used in the project.(harvard refernces)
+A list of any sources or references used in the project.(harvard referneces)

 Medication reminder GlowCap goes direct-to-consumer (2009).
 Available at: https://www.mobihealthnews.com/3888/medication-reminder-glowcap-goes-direct-to-consumer.
 EllieGrid (no date) The Smart Pill Organizer with Brains & Beauty.
 Available at: https://elliegrid.com/.
 Sagely (2018b) Daily Pill Organizers and Pill Reminder App | Sagely.
 Available at: https://www.livesagely.com/.

-# Acknowledgements: ANDRE
-Any other important notes or acknowledgements that the user should be aware of.